bryceorchard/3k_plus_one_solver/README.md

 ## Design highlights

-- **Variables vs. signals.** In the single-process version, `number`, `term`, and `length` are VHDL *variables* so that an incremented value can be consumed in the *same* clock cycle — mirroring the sequential semantics of the reference C++.
+- **Variables vs. signals.** In the single-process version, `number`, `term`, and `length` are VHDL *variables* so that an incremented value can be consumed in the *same* clock cycle.
 Using signals would insert a one-cycle delay, changing the behavior.
-This subtlety is called out in the code and the report.
-- **Synthesis-friendly arithmetic.** Division by 2 is implemented as a right shift (`shift_right`), and the `3*term` multiply uses `resize(...)` to keep the product within the declared register width — both chosen because unrestricted `/` and unsized `*` are not (or not efficiently) synthesizable.
+- **Synthesis-friendly arithmetic.** Division by 2 is implemented as a right shift (`shift_right`), and the `3*term` multiply uses `resize(...)` to keep the product within the declared register width.
+Both were chosen because unrestricted `/` and unsized `*` are not (or not efficiently) synthesizable.
 - **Time-multiplexed 7-segment driver.** A 20-bit counter divides the 100 MHz clock to cycle through the digits at a ~90 Hz refresh rate (`N = log₂(100 MHz / 90 Hz) ≈ 20`), fast enough to appear continuous to the eye.
 The two most-significant counter bits select which digit is driven.